tknie/mqtt2db/README.md

 ## Workflow

-Inside MQTT the corresponding MQTT data need to be predefined like this:
+Inside MQTT the corresponding MQTT message need to be predefined like this:

 ```json
 {